-Manifesting as a mentorship programme for Malaysian Orang Asal artists to develop moving image works in the context of an intensive interdisciplinary lab, and a publication that amalgamates research, personal reflections, and proposals for new policy and industry frameworks for working together with Orang Asal creators in the arts and creative practices.
-The first phase of GfUK will culminate in an art exhibition that consolidates the outcomes and findings of the current projects.
+Manifesting as a mentorship programme for Malaysian Orang Asal artists to develop moving image works in the context of an intensive interdisciplinary lab, and a research project that amalgamates interviews, personal reflections, and a survey exploring Orang Asli cultural resilience and identity in thinking about how we can work towards equity and equality.
+The first phase of GfUK culminated in an art exhibition and a publication that consolidate the outcomes and findings of the current projects respectively.

 A project supported by the Prince Claus Fund and Goethe-Institut under the Cultural and Artistic Responses to Environmental Change 2020 grant.

-Centre for Urban Mythologies (CUM) is a project-based research initiative interested in the (im)material tensions present within the urban contexts of the Southeast Asian region, and how it connects to a wider network of economies and ideologies.
-Investigating how histories and imaginaries are produced through, and intertwined with, both manmade and natural environments, the Centre excavates media of spatial representation and explores them as sites of contestations, violences, and resistance.
+Centre for Urban Mythologies (CUM) is a project-based research initiative based in Singapore with an interest in the (im)material tensions present within the urban contexts of the Southeast Asian region, and how it connects to a wider network of economies and ideologies.

 To produce engaging, relevant, and artistically qualified moving image works by Orang Asal talents with Orang Asal talents